BryanShubo/Misc/Git.md

 git branch // list local branches git branch [branch_name] //create a new branch git branch -d [branch_name] //delete a branch (locally !!!)
-                            //The branch must be fully merged in its upstream branch, or in HEAD if no upstream was set with                             //-track or --set-upstream. git branch -D [branch_name] // delete a branch irrespective of ites merged status.
+                            //The branch must be fully merged in its upstream branch, or in HEAD if no upstream
+                            //was set with -track or --set-upstream git branch -D [branch_name] // delete a branch irrespective of ites merged status
 git branch -r //view available local remote branches git branch -vv //view the tracking branch git branch -a //List both remote-tracking branches and local branches